tkaden4/moth/README.md

 # Ryte

-A library for programatically generating code for retro systems, such as the MOS 6502 and the Motorola 68K.
-Ryte exposes a uniform API for generating code, but will allow you to dip into lower level APIs for generating system-specific code.
+Ryte is a library for generating bytecoe for various platforms.
+Currently, MOS 6502 and Motorola 68k support is planned.

+As well as providing low-level support for each individual system, Ryte also exposes a higher level api for generating cross-platform code, in a manner similar to libjit or lightning.

 ## Usage
 `ryte <file> [-s system]`

-### `-s system`
-One of the following:
-- `mos6502`
-- `m68k`